Picking a handlebar...followed by short note about bar tape

-If you have more than one bike, it's fun to have a different style handlebar on each.
+If you have more than one bike, have a different style handlebar on each.
 It's the most radical way of changing the feeling of any bike.

 Handlebars are relatively inexpensive, and even if you pick a bar that isn't your life bar, you'll still gain something from the experience, and won't go broke doing it.
 However, none of the following bars is a loser.

-Get the ALBATROSS if you want a guilty amount of comfort, but don't want to be limited to an upright position.
+The ALBATROSS is maybe our most popular bar.
+It's a basic.
+If you're new to non-flat and non-drop bars or are just sick of them, start your new life with an Albatross and you might not want any other.
 By grabbing the forward portion of the bar, you can tackle 18-percent hills in much the same body position as you'd have with a drop bar or a Moustache H'bar.
 Rule out an Albatross before considering any other bar.

 The CHOCO Bar has more hand positions than the Albatross, without as much rise.
 If you think you love drop bars and can't bring yourself to get a clearly upright bar like the Albatross of Bosco, get a Choco.
 If it were the only bar we offered, that would be OK.
 Fits mountain grips, shifters, brake levers, bar-end shifters (all our bars do).

 The BOSCO bar is the most upright and comfortable bar we offer.
 When comfort is a priority and you don't want to mess around, get it.
 It's a multiposition bar, too.
 Grab near the ends for standard cruising, in front of the brake lever for off-the-seat climbing, and down near the stem for pretending to race, or to cheat the wind.
 After a BOSCO, every other bar seems like torture.

 The LOSCO bar is a flatter version of the BOSCO and goes up to 54cm wide.
 Made by NITTO for our friends at BLUE LUG, in Tokyo, but we sell it, too.